TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 	* *Do not dive*.
 Allow the forward momentum to bring you up.

 ## Chokes
+* Chokes render the aggressor unconscious by either the following methods:
+	* **Blood Chokes** - target the carotid artery to cut off oxygen from the brain.
+This is preferred since it takes 8-13 seconds for the aggressor to lose consciousness.
+	* **Air choke** - target the trachea to cut off air to the lungs.
+It takes 2-3 minutes so it is not preferred.

+### Blood Chokes
+* **Rear Choke** - performed when behind the aggressor.
+	* Pressure is applied by the biceps and forearms on both sides of the neck, along with additional pressure applied to the back of the aggressor's head using your own neck.
+	* If the aggressor is taller, bring them down by pushing on their foot.
+	* **Figure four variation** - allows more leverage by using the body as additional leverage, and instead of pushing with the head, push with the other arm.

+### Air Chokes

 ## Throws
+* Brings the aggressor to the floor to gain a tactical advantage.
+* It is important to control your own balance while preventing the aggressor from countering or escaping.
+* Every throw consists of three parts
+	* **Entry** - should be quick and untelegraphed.
+The goal is to position the body to allow for execution of off balancing
+	* **Off Balancing** - use the momentum of the aggressor to move or throw them.
+		* Some techniques include pushing, pulling, or bumping with the body or legs.
+		* In general it relies on the momentum of the aggressor as well as the power of the aggressor, making sure to use as little effort as possible.
+	* **Execution** - the aggressor is taken to the floor.

+* **Leg Sweep** - in a standing position, sweep the aggressor's leg with your feet, using the aggressor's arm as a lever.
+# Counters
+### Strikes
+* **Move** - move away from the impact of the strike.
+Prefer to move away if possible.
+* **Block** - block the strike with your arms.
+Make sure to protect your target spots (head, soft tissue, fleshy parts of the extremities)
+* **Strike** - execute another strike to counter an aggressor's strike.

+### Chokes and Holds
+* **Clear the airway** - the first movement to counter a choke is to clear the airway to be able to breathe.
+	* Use distractions on the aggressor by striking them.
+	* Soften the hold to loosen it.
+* **Tuck the chin** - tuck your chin inside to prevent reapplication of the choke.
+* Once the hold has been released, aim to counter attack -- usually by throwing the enemy of balance.

+# Manipulation
+## Unarmed

+## Armed

 # Bayonets
 * Keep movements of the bayonet blade within a box, shoulder width across from the neck down to the waistline. *Any wider, and the aggressor can block.*